On Abel's problem and Gauss congruences: Applications of Theorem

 Banderier and Flajolet also gave in \cite{BF} an expression for $B$ as the diagonal of a rational fraction.
 To state this result, we introduce the \textit{characteristic polynomial} of $\mathfrak{S}$ which is the Laurent polynomial $P(z):=\sum_{i=1}^mz^{b_i}$.
 We write $c$ for the integer such that $z^cP(z)$ is a polynomial with constant term $1$.
 We assume that $c\geq 1$, otherwise there is no bridge nor excursion.
 Then $B$ is the diagonal $\Delta_{1,c}$ of the rational fraction

 The algebraicity of $B$ follows by the above result of P\'olya.
 But Theorem~\ref{theo:BV21} of Beukers and Vlasenko does not apply when $3$ or more steps are allowed in $\mathfrak{S}$.
-Indeed, in this case, the Newton polytope of $1-xz^cP(z)$ contains at least one lattice point which is not a vertice.
+In fact, in this case, the Newton polytope of $1-xz^cP(z)$ contains at least one lattice point which is not a vertex.